 However, there can be downsides to these aggressive behaviors.
 They can become impulsive or take bold action too soon without thinking things through and considering the consequences.

 Achievers are usually self-assured and confident in themselves and their abilities.
-At their best, this confidence that they exude allows them to be a role model for others.
+At their best, this confidence they exude allows them to be a role model for others.
 Their high levels of ambition can also drive them to the top of the ladder of success, either in their careers, social life, or other endeavors.

 Sevens take delight in the best possibilities around them and are optimists.
 They are excellent and reframing the world around them and turning positives into negatives.
-In other words, their strength is to “look at the bright side” and are happy most of the time.
+In other words, their strength is to “look at the bright side” and be happy most of the time.

 Enneagram Stance Two: The Dependent Stance

 The dependent stance includes types one, two, and six.